playlunaria/template-repository/README.md

 # Template Repository

-_A repository used by Launch Complex 34 as a template for new projects._
+_A repository used by Lunaria as a template for new projects._

-This is a template repository used by Launch Complex 34 to create new projects.
+This is a template repository used by Lunaria to create new projects.
 It features a common settings and tools, and provides a consistent setup for new projects.

 ## License